TAPevents/tap-i18n/FUTURE-README.md

 Example: A developer can either refer to English in general using: "en" or to use the Great Britain dialect with "en-GB".

-**If tap-i18n is enabled** (i.e. installed in the project level) we'll attempt to look for a translation of a certain string in the following order:
+**If tap-i18n is enabled** we'll attempt to look for a translation of a certain string in the following order:
 * Language dialect, if specified ("pt-BR")
 * Base language ("pt")
 * Base English ("en")